fyne-io/fyne-io.github.io/_tutorials/bundle.md

 	}}
 ```

-As you see the default naming is "resource\<Name\>.\<Ext\>".
+As you see the default naming is "resource\<Name\>\<Ext\>".
 The name and package used in this file can be customised in command parameters.
 We can then use this name to,
 for example, load an image on our canvas:

 ```go